arachnidlabs/arachnidlabs.github.com/source/reload-pro/fan-kit.markdown

  - Two 40mm fans
  - Aluminium mounting plate, standoffs and screws for attaching fans to Re:load Pro
  - 0.9mm hex key for removing the knob from the Re:load Pro front panel during disassembly

-The fan kit is now available for preorder!
-Fan kits are expected to ship in January next year.
-Preorder now to get 20% off the regular retail price of £25.

 Preorders will close, cards will be billed, and production will begin on the 7th of December.